jabelk/nso-courses/yang-nso-201/README.md

     - Makefile basics and editing it to import another yang file
 - Yang Statement Syntax: Learning by Example (70%)
   - C style with {} and ; instead of whitespace, commenting // /* */
+  - compilation with makefile and .fxs files in NSO
   - container (and presence container)
   - leaf
   - leaf-list